 Close-up view of a wild-type Junonia coenia wing eyespot pattern.
 Zhang et al. used CRISPR mutagenesis to interfere with the genetic machinery necessary for making melanin pigments in the colored scales of the butterfly wing.
 See Zhang et al.

-Donate to the Annual Appeal and help GSA grow its cornerstone programs and projects: travel awards, career development and community programs, journals, and conferences.
+Donate to the Annual Appeal and help grow GSA programs like travel awards, career development and community programs, journals, and conferences.
 Your donation also enables new initiatives promoting equity and inclusion, public engagement, online workshops, and more.